Do you qualify for extra help with your prescription drugs?

 If you are not already receiving this additional assistance, you should contact 1-800-MEDICARE.

 Refer to your Evidence of Coverage for additional details on "extra help"/Low Income Assistance (LIS).
 The LIS premium chart will show you what your monthly plan premiums would be if you get extra help.

-To view the LIS premium chart, select your state and/or county below – then “view details” for the plan you are interested in.
+To view the LIS premium chart, select your state and county below, then click SHOP OUR 2016 PLANS.
+Click View Details for the plan you are interested in.
 The LIS premium chart is on the right side of the page.

 For information on 2015 plans, click here.